lonestone/rolebase.io/README.md

 ### Preview

-All email templates are React components using `react-emails` in the folder `functions/_emails`
+All email templates are React components using `react-emails` in the folder `functions/_src/emails`

 To preview emails:

 ```
 cd functions
-npm run emails
+npm run emails:preview
 ```

 Then open `http://localhost:8090/`